Best web scraping tools for 2026

 A developer-first API focused on evasion.

-- Killer Feature: Their “Anti-Bot” bypass is best-in-class.
-It handles Cloudflare Turnstile and Akamai better than most competitors.
+- Killer feature.
+Their anti-bot bypass is best-in-class and handles Cloudflare Turnstile and Akamai better than most competitors.

 - Pros: